1 Introduction

 The good news is that the two can be used together allowing you to get the best of both.
 For example, you may like the professional look of rendered Quarto documents but really like the interactive and exploratory nature of Jupyter.
 Well you can simply work as you normally do in Jupyter and then use Quarto to render the notebook to a high-quality report or manuscript.

-As you can see this notebook contains some brief descriptions in Markdown and code to generate a few plots.
+As you can see this notebook contains some brief descriptions in Markdown and code to generate a few plots and tables.
 It uses the output from the MRSA case-study Snakemake workflow you worked on in the Snakemake tutorial.
 This is a common use-case for Jupyter notebooks; to generate summary statistics and plots from the results of a workflow run.
 (A real-world example could of course include a lot more in-depth exploratory analyses).

-Let’s do that first so we have something to compare with.
-Run the following:
+so we have something to compare with.

-jupyter nbconvert --to HTML --output supplementary_material.nbconvert.html supplementary_material.ipynb
+--to HTML --output supplementary_material.nbconvert.html supplementary_material.ipynb

 ---